In a human cell, how many chromosomes and chromatids are present ... | Channels for Pearson+

 Multiple Choice

-In a human cell, how many chromosomes and chromatids are present before DNA duplication during the cell cycle?
+In a human cell, how many chromosomes and chromatids are present after DNA duplication but before cell division?

 A